Transport Tycoon: Music

 The music in Transport Tycoon are original compositions by John Broomhall.
 He was the in-house musician at MicroProse at the time and was tasked with providing the music.
 Broomhall came up with the idea of using jazz by himself after playing the game and would create over 20 original pieces.
 It features old-style blues, funk and jazz tunes, including parts of Herbie Hancock's Cantaloupe Island.
 Sawyer had no involvement with the creation of the music.
-Transport Tycoon was part of Broomhall's early scores as a composer that he created in MIDI, the soundtrack was limited to a nine-note polyphony and was built on a FM soundcard.
+Transport Tycoon was part of Broomhall's early scores as a composer that he created in MIDI, the soundtrack was limited to a nine-note polyphony and was built on an FM soundcard.

 Broomhall alongside some of his industry colleagues would in 2014 record a remaster of the original soundtrack in a live environment and employing the latest sound technology.
 He envisioned them as the definitive version of the originals as he initially had imagined.
 The new remastered music was included in the Easter update of the mobile port of the game.

 Release

-A demo of the game was included in various demo discs of video game magazines, including an exclusive 3.5" disk for the October 1994 issue of PC Review, and as part of a PC Gamer's CD-ROM and 3.5" disk demo disc in their January 1995 issue.
-MicroProse published the full game for DOS on 15 November 1994.
+A demo of the game was an exclusive 3.5" disk for the October 1994 issue of PC Review, and it was also included on the PC Gamer January 1995 CD-ROM and 3.5" disk.
+MicroProse published the full game for MS-DOS in November 1994.
 Together with Railroad Tycoon and Pizza Tycoon, it was marketed as part of MicroProse's Tycoon franchise.

 The game received its first add-on titled with Transport Tycoon Scenario also referred to as World Editor.
 It contained a Martian tile set, a world editor, that allows the player to create their own maps and scenarios, and full modem play.
 It was released somewhere in Spring 1995 and required the base game.
 The expansion that would ultimately become Transport Tycoon Deluxe, was at first reported to be a sequel named Transport Tycoon 2.
 MicroProse released the updated version Transport Tycoon Deluxe the following year in November 1995.
 This edition was compatible with Windows 95.

+In 2024, Atari SA acquired the intellectual property rights from Chris Sawyer, with the intention of preserving and expanding on the game.
+Atari republished the Transport Tycoon Deluxe version of the game on Steam and GOG in 2026.
+The game had been considered abandonware for years and was legally unavailable to purchase.
+Alongside this new release, OpenTTD on these platforms now requires owning the rerelease.
+OpenTTD remains available for free on the developers website.